govuk-one-login/authentication-stubs/orchestration-stub/README.md

 ## Running Locally

+There are two ways of running the stub locally, depending on the purpose of the testing.
+When testing AWS integrations with deployed auth environments, you can use SAM local.
+For running a complete stack locally, an express server is run in a docker container.

+### SAM Local

 ```bash
 sam build && docker compose up --detach && sam local start-api --docker-network lambda-local --parameter-overrides 'Environment=local'
 ```